Digital Identity EcosystemsStarted in December 2021

 In an SSI system, holders generate and control unique identifiers called decentralized identifiers.
 Most SSI systems are decentralized, where the credentials are managed using crypto wallets and verified using public-key cryptography anchored on a distributed ledger.
 The credentials may contain data from an issuer's database, a social media account, a history of transactions on an e-commerce site, or attestation from friends or colleagues.

 Currently banks develop their own apps for digital transactions.
 These include mitigating measures to reduce risks of illicit transactions.
 EU Regulations (eIDAS2) could result banks having to accept third party apps for digital transactions.
 Banks could lose control on risks they now mitigate in their proprietary apps.

-Activities in the Proof of Concept phase
+Proof of Concept and Pilot phase

 This project is part of the trend